-...if you have any questions, queries or would like to write to us for more information about the competition please write in the box below or email direct to; firstname.lastname@example.org
+...if you have any questions, queries or would like to write to us for more information about the competition please write to: firstname.lastname@example.org

 Frequently Asked Question's